 The best for non-programmers and artists.

-Used for making both 2D and 3D games, and it’s free to use.
+Used for making both 2D and 3D video games, and it’s free to use.

 The best for indie developers and beginners, while it handles most platforms, from iPhone to Windows Operating System.